tamasgal/LumenManufaktur.jl/README.md

 The implementation is based on the C++ framework `Jpp` developed by Maarten de Jong for the KM3NeT neutrino telescope.
-More details about the underlying physics and models can be found in ["The probability density function of the arrival time of Čerenkov light", M. de Jong, E. van Campenhout, arXiv:2305.19626 [astro-ph.IM]](https://arxiv.org/abs/2305.19626).
+More details about the underlying physics and models can be found in **"The probability density function of the arrival time of Čerenkov light", M. de Jong, E. van Campenhout** [arXiv:2305.19626 [astro-ph.IM]](https://arxiv.org/abs/2305.19626).